 We also tutor learners registered at other schools or on other program who need support in specific subjects, or whose schools may not offer a particular subject.

 Accreditation is not a requirement to provide the Cambridge curriculum.
-Being accredited by CAIE is typically reserved for mainstream, traditional schools.
-Small, private academies such as Chapel Lane do not have the option of applying for this type of accreditation.
+Being accredited by CIE is more often the direction taken by mainstream, traditional schools who have switched to the Cambridge curriculum.

 In the Sciences, our Academy offers: